lucatume/wp-browser/README.md

 # wp-browser

-> You're looking at version 3 of the project; compatible with PHP 5.6+ and Codeception 4.
+Version 3 of the project is compatible with PHP 5.6+ and Codeception 4.
-> Version 3 of the project is compatible with PHP 8.0+ and the latest version of Codeception, version 5.
+This branch is maintained for back-compatibility purposes; if you're starting new project, you should use the latest version.

-> This branch is maintained for back-compatibility purposes; if you're starting new project, you should use the latest version.
+[Read more about how to migrate to a new version of wp-browser here][4].

 wp-browser provides easy acceptance, functional, integration and unit testing for WordPress plugins, themes and whole sites using [Codeception](http://codeception.com/ "Codeception - BDD-style PHP testing.").